Most complete human blood-plasma proteome map to date unveiled

 A fast and sensitive proteomic analysis is necessary for such massive screenings of bodily fluids as needed to confidently identify biomarkers and to bring into sharp focus proteins that are signs of trouble to come.

 Proteomics is akin to reading the proteins like tea leaves, minus the mystic, and generally involves measurements aimed at determining what proteins are present and at what levels.
 Smith's group has developed an advanced form of mass spectrometry for this purpose: Fourier transform ion cyclotron resonance (FTICR).
 PNNL's instrumentation can ransack a sample for proteins that defy detection by other means, having recently pushed the detection limits to about 10 zeptomoles, or on the order of 6,000 individual molecules, "allowing the detection of many previously undetected lower level proteins in plasma that are then candidates for biomarkers," Smith said.

 The plasma-proteome advance is the latest in a string of milestones for the PNNL proteomics program over the past six months, as PNNL gears up to compete for the DOE's multimillion-dollar Whole Proteome Analysis facility.
 This past summer the FTICR instrumentation developed at PNNL was named one of the 100 top inventions of the year by R&D Magazine, and in October NIH granted PNNL more than $10 million to establish its Research Resource center for proteomics.

-Tags: Fundamental Science, Mass Spectrometry, Proteomics
+Tags: Fundamental Science, Mass Spectrometry and Separations, Proteomics